Steveo5/File-Uploader-V2/README.md

-This is a simple Vue project that provides a drag and drop upload box.<br /> There is some simple frontend validation included such as min/max file sizes and file types
+This is a simple Vue project that provides a drag and drop upload box.
+It can be used to upload any types of files<br /> There is some simple frontend validation included such as min/max file sizes and file types

 # Project structure